Ifouldm/crowd-funding-product-page/README.md

 ### Continued development

 There is a lot of functionality and design that could be added to this but I would like to look at some multi-page builds and modular designs such as a dashboard.
+In a real world environment where the data would be dynamic I would use Ids to select the elements in JavaScript for demonstration purposes I have used element indicies which is not ideal.

 ## Author